Bonecure

 Q. What exactly is cupping therapy and how does it work at a Korean clinic?

 Cupping therapy, or Buhang, involves creating a vacuum on the skin using specialized cups.
 This suction helps stimulate blood flow, relax tight muscle tissues, and support the body's natural healing processes.
-In a clinical setting, it is performed by a licensed doctor who ensures the placement targets specific musculoskeletal imbalances.
+In our clinical setting, it is performed to target specific musculoskeletal imbalances and structural misalignments identified during your diagnosis.

 Q. Does the cupping procedure cause significant pain?

 Most patients feel a tight, pulling sensation rather than acute pain.
-While the suction can be intense, it is typically followed by a feeling of relaxation.
-Individual sensitivity varies, so practitioners at Bonecure adjust the suction levels to ensure patient comfort throughout the session.
+While the suction can be intense, it is typically followed by a feeling of immediate relaxation.
+Because we focus on efficient and impactful treatment, any discomfort is usually brief, and we adjust suction levels to your specific tolerance.

 Q. How long do the circular marks from cupping therapy last?

 Marks typically fade within three to seven days.
 The exact duration depends on the patient's individual circulation, metabolic rate, and the intensity of the treatment.
-As the body becomes healthier and circulation improves, these marks often become less prominent in subsequent sessions.
+As your structural health and circulation improve, you will often find that these marks become lighter and fade more quickly.

 Q. What are the common side effects or risks I should know about?

 Common side effects include temporary circular marks, skin irritation, and mild soreness.
-When integrated with acupotomy, there is a risk of temporary bleeding, site pain, and rarely, infection.
-Bonecure maintains strict clinical hygiene and performs thorough pre-treatment screening to minimize these risks.
+When integrated with acupotomy, there is a risk of temporary bleeding and site pain.
+BonCure maintains rigorous clinical hygiene and performs thorough pre-treatment screening to minimize any risk of infection.

 Q. How much does a session of cupping therapy cost in Korea?

-Pricing varies based on the complexity of the treatment and whether it is combined with acupuncture or other specialized therapies.
-While specific numbers are provided during an individual consultation, we focus on providing a transparent explanation of the treatment's value during your first visit.
+Pricing depends on the complexity of the treatment and whether it is combined with acupotomy or Chuna therapy.
+While specific figures are discussed during your initial visit, we focus on providing a transparent explanation of the treatment's clinical value and structural impact.

 Q. How many sessions are typically required to see results for chronic pain?